 No Canon for the Wicked: Double-subverted in MMVII: The first expansion of Heroes of Might and Magic III was going to continue the story from the Evil ending of MMVII (with Kastore completing the Heavenly Forge).
 Because the Science Fantasy elements of Might and Magic had been hitherto absent from the Heroes spinoffs (and because the Heavenly Forge was definitely Science Fantasy), the developers scrapped that idea and instead made the Good ending of MMVII canon (and in AB they didn't mention the Gate that Resurrectra completed in the Good ending anyway).

-Not Just A Tournament: This is the whole Plot Hook of VII, which starts with the Player Characters being granted the titles of Lords of Harmondale - complete with a free castle - after winning a scavenger hunt.
+Not Just A Tournament: This is the Player Character of VIIstart their adventure, which starts with the them being granted the titles of Lords of Harmondale - complete with a free castle - after winning a scavenger hunt.
 It soon becomes obvious why this prize was so easy to get; not only is the castle a wreck and infested with goblins, Harmondale is in disputed territory, and its lords rarely survive long.
 The heroes quickly have to resolve a war between their two disputing neighbors in order to be recognized as serious rulers, and even worse, have to choose between the Paths of Light and Dark, a choice that can change the fate of the world.

 Not Quite Flight: Levitation in III to V. You can float over pit traps and hover over clouds, but you're not flying, and in IV, V snd VII, you can't levitate in the sky without a cloud to hold you up (requiring you to use other methods to reach certain Floating Continents).

 Obvious Beta: Might and Magic IX was cited by the developers themselves as being "pre-alpha at best".

 In X, it's hard to imagine that Erebos is anything but when you finally confront him.